Tony’s Experience of Stroke

 Here is another example from a bit later as words were coming easier:

-So I want to emphasise that the brain is a link with the body, and its damage does not damage you, but your ability to express.
-So when people are suffering Alzheimer’s, what we see is the result of the deterioration to the brain.
+So I emphasise that the brain is a link with the body, and its damage does not damage you, but your ability to express.
+So when people are suffering Alzheimer’s, what we see is the result of the deterioration to the brain not the deterioration of them.
 See Talking with the dead

 I was discharged from hospital within a few days, and prior to that I was tested to see if I could walk and speak well.
 One of the things I was asked was if I had stairs in my house.
 Two nurses accompanied me to some stairs and were very dubious when I told them I could climb them two at a time, and were amazed when I did.
 Also with the speech therapist I ran through the tests well, showing I had basic language functioning again.
 I stress this because when I walked out of hospital I could carry my luggage, and had no pain in my body.
 So in that condition Helen drove me back home to Wales.
 While there I insisted on taking her for a long walk up the local mountain.